-Sustainability Appraisal Framework

-ECONOMIC

-1. To encourage sustained economic growth.

-Mitigation:

-Ensure employment policies are in place to prevent loss of employment land and conflict with other land uses.
+Sustainability Appraisal Framework ECONOMIC 1.
+To encourage sustained economic growth.
+Mitigation: Ensure employment policies are in place to prevent loss of employment land and conflict.

-Encourage independent, mixed, local business in Catford Town Centre.

-Improved public realm will make Catford a more desirable location to live and work.
+- Ensure employment policies are in place to prevent loss of employment land and conflict with other land uses. - Encourage independent, mixed, local business in Catford Town Centre. - Improved public realm will make Catford a more desirable location to live and work.

-Where it is addressed in CPFO:

-Policies 1,2,3,4,5,6,7 all promote mixed use development which contributes to economic
+• Policies 1,2,3,4,5,6,7 all promote mixed use development which contributes to economic growth through diversified development addressing local needs that incorporates commercial, retail, or business use.

-- growth through diversified development addressing local needs that incorporates commercial, retail, or business use. - Policies 8, 10, 11, 12 that promote sustainable development and consolidation of employment land will encourage economic growth for Catford Town Centre. - Policies which enhance the character and appeal of Catford Town Centre as a place to live through improvements to the public realm and access to services, will encourage business and employment opportunities (Policies 9, 13, 17, 21) - Improvements to sustainable transport options and accessibility will improve connectivity and help support sustained economic growth for Catford.
+- Policies 8, 10, 11, 12 that promote sustainable development and consolidation of employment land will encourage economic growth for Catford Town Centre. - Policies which enhance the character and appeal of Catford Town Centre as a place to live through improvements to the public realm and access to services, will encourage business and employment opportunities (Policies 9, 13, 17, 21) - Improvements to sustainable transport options and accessibility will improve connectivity and help support sustained economic growth for Catford.